-- Scaling and root planing is a deep-cleaning, non-surgical procedure, done under local anesthetic, whereby plaque and tartar from above and below the gum line are removed and rough spots on teeth roots are made smooth.
-Smoothening rough spots removes bacteria and provides a clean surface for the gums to re-attach to the teeth.
-After the procedure, you may feel some discomfort for up to 48 hours.
+- Scaling and root planing is a deep-cleaning, non-surgical procedure, done under local anaesthetic.
+Plaque and tartar from above and below the gum line are removed and rough spots on your teeth roots are made smooth.
+This procedure removes bacteria and provides a clean surface for your gums to reattach to the teeth.
+There may be slight discomfort and tooth sensitivity after the procedure, but it should not last more than 48 hours.

-- Gum (Periodontal) surgery is recommended when there is a significant separation between the gum and the teeth.
-In this procedure, the gums are carefully reflected aside to reveal the true extent of infected calculus.
-In some cases, the shape of the bone around the infected teeth is shaped to speed up healing.
+- Gum (Periodontal) surgery may be recommended if there is significant separation between your gums and teeth.
+During this procedure, your gums will be carefully folded aside to reveal the true extent of the infection.
+In some cases, the bone around the infected teeth will be shaped to speed up healing.
 In other cases, the bone and gum tissues can be re-created.

-- Gum and bone grafting may be performed to repair damaged gums and jawbone when the gums around the teeth have receded.
-Bone grafting can enhance areas of deficient bone to facilitate dental implant placement.
+- Gum and bone grafting may also be used to repair damaged gums and jawbone, especially in cases where the gums around the teeth have receded.
+Bone grafting may also be needed to strengthen deficient bone, in preparation for dental implants placement.

 The time taken for gum treatments varies from individuals and their condition.
 If your gum issues are mild and simply require cleaning, the procedure takes about 30 minutes.
 For more advanced procedures, it may take up to two hours.
 However, a few visits over several weeks may be required if you need gum surgery, scaling and root planing.